emacs-mirror/emacs/mps/manual/source/pool/index.rst

 are as orthogonal as possible.
-So if you need a pool containing objects that are scannable but unformatted, or movable objects which are manually managed, or a pool all of whose objects are roots, there is no technical reason why it should not be possible to write them.
+So if you need a pool containing objects that are scannable but unformatted, or movable objects which are manually managed, or a pool all of whose objects are roots, there is no technical reason why it should not be possible to write it.

 If you'd be interested in our developing new pool classes for your requirements, or if you've started writing a new pool class